splynx/docs/files/en/payment_systems/payment_express/payment_express.md

 ![(image)](8.png)

-or he can add it, from payment window as on the screenshot:
+or he can add it, from payment window while paying invoices as on the screenshot:

 ![(image)](13.png)